How Do Edibles Work?

 You've been saving those baked goods with tasty THC for the end of the week.
 Because boy, it's been a long one!

-But have you ever stopped and wondered about how exactly edibles work?
+But have you ever stopped and wondered about how exactly edibles produce their effects?
 There's a lot more to edibles than you might think.

 Below, you'll learn how edibles typically work in your system.
 And maybe it'll even give you something to ponder the next time you're eating an edible.